Press & media

 We are the charity for families with disabled children.

-We support families with the best possible guidance and information.
-We bring families together to support each other.
-And we help families to campaign, volunteer and fundraise to improve life for themselves and others.
+To make that happen, we work in three closely linked ways - we support families through a national helpline and one to one support, we bring families together to support each other and we help families to campaign to improve life for themselves and others.

 Find out more about us.